mehrandvd/SemanticValidation/README.md

 # Semantic Validation
+SemanticValidation is a library that integrates OpenAI’s powerful language models with validation systems.
+It allows you to perform semantic checks on your data and queries using natural language understanding.

-Semantic Validation is a library to **bring OpenAI into the validation systems** like:
+It **brings the power of OpenAI into the validation systems** as easily as this:
 ```csharp
 var result = Semantic.AreSimilar("This automobile is red", "The car is red");